YaoLiang2023/MTLoRA/README.md

 ## 17. Acknowledgements

 This work was supported by the National Science and Technology Major Project under Grant No. 2022ZD0116202.

+The NLU and NLG code in this repository was developed based on the original LoRA codebase.
+We sincerely thank the LoRA authors and maintainers for releasing their implementation, which provided an important foundation for our MTLoRA implementation and experiments.

 The multimodal experiments build on the open-source LLaVA and DoRA visual instruction tuning ecosystems.
 We thank the authors and maintainers of these projects, as well as the creators of the datasets and benchmarks used in this work.